 These treatments can do wonders for most blood stains in carpets.
 For the most part, it’s much simpler to spot clean blood (and takes less time) than it may seem.

 If you try all of these methods and you still can’t get the stain out, it’s time to call in a professional carpet cleaner.
-If you’re in the Fresno area, call the cleaning experts at Acme Chem-Dry.
+If you’re in Tulare County, call the cleaning experts at Acme Chem-Dry.
 We can remove blood and any other carpet stain you might have.
 Call us at (559) 434-1111 or schedule your carpet cleaning online.